 As well as running her own caseload she also assists Sally Moore, partner, on a range of complex life changing injury claims.

 Laura is an accredited Senior Litigator with the Association of Personal Injury Lawyers and is also an APIL accredited Brain Injury Specialist solicitor.
-She is Secretary of the brain injury charity, Headway West London.
+She is chair of the brain injury charity, Headway West London.

 Laura in the news